 For file-stream ports and string ports, the position-setting variant sets the read/write position to pos relative to the beginning of the file or (byte) string if pos is a number, or to the current end of the file or (byte) string if pos is eof.
 In position-setting mode, file-position raises the exn:fail:contract exception for port kinds other than file-stream ports and string ports.
 Furthermore, not all file-stream ports support setting the position; if file-position is called with a position argument on such a file-stream port, the exn:fail:filesystem exception is raised.

-When file-position sets the position pos beyond the current size of an output file or (byte) string, the file/string is enlarged to size pos and the new region is filled with 0 bytes.
+When file-position sets the position pos beyond the current size of an output file or (byte) string, the file/string is enlarged to size pos and the new region is filled with 0 bytes; in the case of a file.
+In the case of a file output port, the file might not be enlarged until more data is written to the file; in that case, beware that writing to a file opened in 'append mode on Unix and Mac OS will reset the file pointer to the end of a file before each write, which defeats file enlargement via file-position.
 If pos is beyond the end of an input file or (byte) string, then reading thereafter returns eof without changing the port’s position.

 When changing the file position for an output port, the port is first flushed if its buffer is not empty.
 Similarly, setting the position for an input port clears the port’s buffer (even if the new position is the same as the old position).
 However, although input and output ports produced by open-input-output-file share the file position, setting the position via one port does not flush the other port’s buffer.

 port : (and/c output-port? file-stream-port?) size : exact-nonnegative-integer?

 The new file size can be either larger or smaller than its current size, but “truncate” in this function’s name reflects that it is normally used to decrease the size of a file, since writing to a file or using file-position can extend a file’s size.